 In several passages, Aristotle seems to refer to a sense of being-at-work that is more complete than change, such as the activities of skills and the capacities to see and know (e.g., Soul II.5 417a16–17, III.7 431a6–7).
 We have no reason to believe that Aristotle is speaking loosely when he does so.
 Since potency has a definite diversity of senses, surely being-at-work can as well.
 In the Nicomachean Ethics, Aristotle uses the phrases “the complete being-at-work” (hēi teleia energeia) (NE X.4 1174b14–17) and “being completely at-work” (teleiotatē energeia) (NE X.4 1074b20, 22).
 This suggests that being-at-work can be incomplete, but not that this is a contradiction.
 Now, energeia is the genus, and motion or change is a species of it.50 So complete and incomplete energeiai will be complete or incomplete depending on what they are of.
-Energeia does not, then, have a fixed relationship with telos; it is not simply, or by definition, complete.
+Energeia does not, then, have a fixed relationship with telos; it is not simply, or by definition, complete (see “The Problem of Telos” in chapter 6).
 But this means that it is not the same in meaning as entelecheia, which is inherently complete.
 This is why Aristotle needs to argue in Met.
 IX.8 that energeia is in fact a completion, telos, in order to show that it converges with entelecheia (Met.
-IX.8 1050a17–1050b), as I will argue in chapter 6, “Activity is an Accomplishment.”
+IX.8 1050a17–1050b, see “The Etymological Argument” chapter 6).

 The distinction between potency and being-at-work, then, is not a distinction between incompleteness and completeness.
 Potency and change are not incomplete sorts of being in the midst of integral being; they are not flaws in being.
 Insofar as it is potent, a being can be complete (e.g., a complete soccer player, a geometer) or incomplete (a student of soccer or geometry).
 Activity, similarly, will be either.
 But every time, it will be a certain kind of completion, namely the exercise of its potency.

 From this analysis of incompleteness, we can see a further way that change determines how being will be manifold.
-For change requires us to distinguish agent from patient, and to distinguish parts of change from one another.
-Change, whether its sources are complete or incomplete potencies, is necessarily composite, and insofar as the parts of change depend on and differ from the other parts, they are each incomplete with respect to the whole change.
+For change requires us both to distinguish agent from patient, and to distinguish parts of change from one another.
+Change, whether its sources are complete or incomplete potencies, is necessarily composite, and insofar as the parts of change depend on and differ from the other parts, they are each incomplete when distinguished from the whole change.
 Nevertheless, a change itself is a complete whole, and it is on the basis of this whole that parts are distinguished at all; that is, it is with respect to the whole change that they relate to one another.
 Entelecheia is not pristine and selfsame.
 It is the focal sense of heterogeneous parts that are related to and distinguished from one another in and through the reality of change.

 Chapter 4